MaulidinaYS/data-science-project-linear-regression-python/README.md

 # Data Understanding

 - Data of Ecommerce Customer
+- The Dataset has 8 columns and 500 rows
+- Data dictionary :
+  Email = email of the customer
+  Address = address of the customer
+  Avatar = avatar of the customer
+  Avg.
+Session Length = customer avarage session time Time on App  = customer
+  Time on Website
+  Length of Membership
+  Yearly Amount Spent

 # Data preparation

 - Code Used:
 - Python Version: 3.7.6
-- Packages: Pandas, Numpy, Matplotlib, Seaborn, Sklearn, and Feature Engine
+- Packages: Pandas, Numpy, Matplotlib, Seaborn, Sklearn and statsmodels

 # Data Cleansing

-- There are about 25% of Null CustomerID in the data.
-We need to remove them as there is no way we can get the number of CustomerID.
-- There are few records with UnitPrice<0 and Quantity<0.
-We need to remove them from the analysis.
-This could represent cancelled or returned orders.
-- There is more than 90% of 'United Kingdom' customers, therefore we will restrict the data to only United Kingdom customers.
+- After checking the dataset, the data doesnt need to be clean because there are no missing value, Nan, Null or duplicated rows.

 # Exploratory Data Analysis